abyssDS/sfmlWiki/Source:-Simple-Collision-Detection-for-SFML-2.md

 			OBB2.ProjectOntoAxis(Axes[i], MinOBB2, MaxOBB2);

 			// ... and check whether the outermost projected points of both OBBs overlap.
-			// If this is not the case, the Seperating Axis Theorem states that there can be no collision between the rectangles if (!((MinOBB2<=MaxOBB1)&&(MaxOBB2>=MinOBB1)))
+			// If this is not the case, the Separating Axis Theorem states that there can be no collision between the rectangles if (!((MinOBB2<=MaxOBB1)&&(MaxOBB2>=MinOBB1)))
 				return false;
 		}